-We understand the tremendous emotional burden families endure when faced with the prospect of an incapacitated loved one.
-We’ll help you navigate the complex legal procedure to have a guardian appointed so that you may properly care for your loved one.
+At Cona Elder Law, we understand the tremendous emotional burden families endure when faced with the prospect of an incapacitated loved one.
+Our Long Island elder law attorneys will help you navigate the complex legal procedure to have a guardian appointed so that you may properly care for your loved one.

 A Guardianship is a powerful legal tool designed to help families protect a loved one who has become incapacitated.
 If a loved one cannot make financial or health care decisions for themselves and has failed to appoint a person to handle such matters on their behalf by executing a Power of Attorney or Health Care Proxy, they may require the appointment of a Guardian.